lopezatn/lopezatn/README.md

 <div align="center">
   <p>Hi there!
-I'm a Front-end Developer based in Berlin, specializing in React and aspiring to become a solid full-stack engineer.</p>
+I'm a Front-end Developer based in Berlin, specializing in Javascript with Typescript and aspiring to become a solid full-stack engineer.</p>
   <p>I like to keep myself updated with the best practices and the cleanest solutions.</p>
   <p>My mindset is to code in a way that focuses on maintainability while being efficient and readable for my team.</p>
   <p>As my working background, I was specialized in IT mid-range systems Commerce, profession that allowed me to understand some parts of systems engineering.</p>